Total Quality Management: an Early Adopter of the ISO Process ApproachEmma Harris

 Taking a process approach allows your management system to be a 3D model of your organisation.
 Data can be recorded behind the shapes in the process maps and this data can and should be used by your management system to encourage continual improvement.

-Triaster systems come with a built in simulation engine, which will calculate the data you put behind the shapes within your process maps and show you results for as many simulation runs as you wish.
-Take a look at these business improvement reports generated from a Triaster BPM system to see how we do it:
+The Triaster Process Library comes with a built in simulation engine, which will calculate the data you put behind the shapes within your process maps and show you results for as many simulation runs as you wish.

 Teamwork: Mutual Respect and Collaboration

 TQM really needs teams to work together, in a collaborative way for success.
 Teams tend to provide more permanent improvements in processes and operations - as each member may see the situation slightly differently - giving a more rounded and considered view.

 There are three main teams that TQM originations adopt:

 - Quality Improvement Teams (QITs) or excellence teams - Temporary teams set up with the goal of solving specific recurring problems (usual lifecycle is three to twelve months).